Startups made easy. Sorted.

 No tax is paid by either the option holder or the company when options are granted or vested.
 But when the options are exercised, the option holder will pay Income Tax and NICs on the difference in price between the strike price and the actual market value of the shares at that time.
 When they sell the shares, the employee is also liable to pay Capital Gains Tax on the profit (CGT).

 Example: Alice is granted 1,000 options at a strike price of £20 per option.
 Three years later, on satisfying the conditions of her option grant, Alice exercises her options and pays the company £20,000 (1,000*£20).
 However, as the company has been doing very well, the actual market value of the shares is now £100, so Alice now owns a value of £100,000 shares (1,000*£100).
 She must pay Income Tax and NICs on the £80,000 difference in price between the amount she paid and the actual market value.
-When Alice sells her shares at £100,000, she will also pay CGT of up to 20%.
+If Alice later sells her shares for an amount above £100 per share, she will pay CGT of up to 20% on the price difference between the sale proceeds and the £100,000 acquisition cost.

 Are employee options ever untaxed?